Jualo.com

-Jualo.com is an Indonesian e-classifieds website which allows users to obtain or provide goods and services.
-Payment is through an escrow system.
+Jualo.com is popular online marketplace in Indonesian e-classifieds website which allows users to obtain or provide goods and services.
+Payment is processed through an escrow system.

 History

 Jualo.com was founded by Chaim Fetter in 2014.
 At that time, he had only 15 staff members, including web developers.
-The initial team was composed of five people.
-It offered escrow payments, geo-search, and home delivery 3PL integrations.
+It offers escrow payments, geo-search, and home delivery 3PL integrations.

 In early 2016, the company had millions of monthly visitors and hundreds of thousands of new monthly products and public listings.
-Jualo.com attracted Series A investment from NSI Ventures (based in Singapore) and Susquehanna International Group.
+The company attracted Series A investment from NSI Ventures (based in Singapore) and Susquehanna International Group.
 Incumbent investors include Indonesia-based VCs Alpha JWC Ventures and Mountain Kejora.

 In April 2017, João Pedro Principe, who had joined Jualo.com in June 2016, took over as CEO.

 Jualo.com holds a close relationship with the non-profit organization Yayasan Peduli Anak (YPA) since the two share a founder.
 Jualo.com provides operational support in Jakarta to YPA, which operates primarily in Lombok and Sumbawa.

 In 2018, Jualo.com had 4 million monthly active users and facilitated transactions worth $1 billion.
 The same year the company was acquired by Carro.

 In March 2020, Manisha Seewal became the CEO of Jualo.com.